 Asset Asset Category Interventions Nelson Town Hall Administrative Buildings Review of the Council's central accommodation needs, eliminating excess capacity, accommodating the Council's services as efficiently as possible.
-Review should No1 Market Street, Nelson consider what other Council assets can contribute to the project as well as opportunities for accommodating other public sector bodies in Nelson town centre Fleet Street Depot Depots Completion of the development of the Waste Transfer Station Potential development land at Further Clough Head, Marsden Hall Road South, Nelson Economic Growth Completion of the proposed housing development by PEARL joint venture Nelson Cemetery Lodge Surplus & Held for Sale Completion of the disposal and renovation of the building to enhance the cemetery and area generally Land opposite Nos 6-24 Bamford Street Surplus & Held for Sale Completion of the self-build housing site.
+Review should consider what No1 Market Street, Nelson other Council assets can contribute to the project as well as opportunities for accommodating other public sector bodies in Nelson town centre Fleet Street Depot Depots Completion of the development of the Waste Transfer Station Potential development land at Further Clough Head, Marsden Hall Road South, Nelson Economic Growth Completion of the proposed housing development by PEARL joint venture Nelson Cemetery Lodge Surplus & Held for Sale Completion of the disposal and renovation of the building to enhance the cemetery and area generally Land opposite Nos 6-24 Bamford Street Surplus & Held for Sale Completion of the self-build housing site.
 Project review and decisions made on whether to bring further sites forward.
 Pendle Rise Shopping Centre, Nelson Economic Growth Property acquired for demolition and redevelopment.
 Area review of the town centre assets should be undertaken to identify any complementarity with the development proposals.
-Trafalgar House, Market Street, Nelson Economic Growth Implement the plans for demolition and re-use.
-Colne Market Hall Commercial Complete the current refurbishment and re-open the market hall on time as advertised.
-PEARL project Halifax Road - land for Nelson Cemetery extension Cemeteries Implement the plans for the construction of the cemetery extension, ensuring access retained to the former garden centre site.
-Former Garden Centre and land to south, Halifax Road, Nelson Surplus & Held for Sale The future of the adjacent former garden centre and associated land, currently overgrown and very untidy, should be considered at the same time, as the two sites are contiguous and share an access point.
+Trafalgar House, Market Street, Nelson Economic Growth Implementation of the plans for demolition and re-use.
+Colne Market Hall Commercial Completion of the current refurbishment and re-open the market hall on time as advertised.
+PEARL project Halifax Road - land for Nelson Cemetery extension Cemeteries Implementation of the plans for the construction of the cemetery extension, ensuring access retained to the former garden centre site.
+Former Garden Centre and land to south, Halifax Road, Nelson Open Space & Landscaped Areas, Highway Land and Nature Reserves The future of the adjacent former garden centre and associated land, currently overgrown and very untidy, should be considered at the same time, as the two sites are contiguous and share an access point.
 If development is not considered feasible or desirable an environmental scheme may be possible.

 Asset Asset Category Interventions West Craven Swimming Pool and Leisure Centre, Barnoldswick Leisure Centres Meeting the affordability challenge if the assets are to be sustained into the future in terms of retaining income levels, reducing carbon emissions, investing into capital and day-to-day maintenance.
-Pendle Leisure Centre, Crown Way, Colne and day-to-day maintenance.
-Wavelengths Swimming Pool and Spa, Chapel Street, Nelson Gib Hill Nature Reserve Nature Reserves The implementation of the infrastructure necessary for the creation of a nature reserve.
-Colne Allotments Allotments Complete transfer of the Colne portfolio to Colne Town Council
+Pendle Leisure Centre, Crown Way, Colne Wavelengths Swimming Pool and Spa, Chapel Street, Nelson Gib Hill Nature Reserve Nature Reserves The implementation of the infrastructure necessary for the creation of a nature reserve.
+Colne Allotments Allotments Completion of the transfer of the Colne portfolio to Colne Town Council Bunkers Hill, Former Garage Site, Cross Street West Surplus and Held for Sale Completion of the disposal, supported by the local community